april5622/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+The purpose of using session is that it provide a way to persist data across requests.
+We can use them to save authentication information and wouldn’t have to reenter credentials on every new request the client makes to the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt has password hashing function, implements salting both manually and automatically, and accumulative hashing rounds.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt has an algorithm that hashes the information multiple times to make it difficult for hackers.

 - [ ] What are the three parts of the JSON Web Token?

+Bcrypt has an algorithm that hashes the information multiple times to make it difficult for hackers.

 ## Minimum Viable Product